-For example, in the pharmaceutical industry, biomanufacturing processes that produce biologic drugs is an important area of study.
+For example, in the pharmaceutical industry, biomanufacturing processes which produce biologic drugs are an important area of study.
 These biologic drugs are typically produced by living organisms within stirred tank bioreactors, requiring a continuous supply of sparged oxygen.

 However, oxygen transfer in bioreactors is governed by complex fluid mechanics, which causes challenges when it comes to scaling up from lab-scale, tabletop bioreactors with small operating volumes to production-sized bioreactors that can hold up to tens of thousands of liters.

 CFD software helps solves problems like this by providing a physics-based approach to modeling oxygen transfer, predicting fluid flow behavior—like oxygen transfer at multiple vessel scales, in this example—so manufacturers can more effectively and accurately scale up production.